tobiasHeinke/monostyle/docs/tools.md

 - positive language: explain what to do instead of what not to.
 - caps: link titles and emphasis
 - verbosity/ pleonasm
+- agreement: grammatical number of determiner and noun e.g. 'these galaxy'.